-Those making independent expenditures must put notices on mailings and advertisements.
-Information about who paid for the communication is required on mailers, billboards, emails and other print ads as well as television, radio, and Internet ads.
-There are specific rules for ensuring that the public can determine the source of a political mail piece or advertisement.
-Disclosure requirements vary depending upon the medium.
+Those making independent expenditures must put notices on mass mailings and advertisements.
+Information about who paid for the communication is required on mailers, billboards, and emails, as well as television, radio, and Internet ads.
+The FPPC has adopted There are specific rules for ensuring that the public can determine the source of a political mail piece or advertisement.
+Disclaimer requirements vary depending upon the medium.